 Phase 1: Making First Contact

 This is the first part of any business’ sales cycle, in one way or another.
+And one that takes real skill from the salesperson.
 I’m not including the more traditional step of attracting a lead, as that falls more into the marketing cycle in my mind.